Cancer misdiagnosis: what is it and how can I make a claim?

 Cancer misdiagnosis occurs when a medical professional delivers the wrong cancer diagnosis.
 This could mean that they diagnose your cancer symptoms as another illness or miss your symptoms entirely.
 For example, throat cancer may have similar symptoms to tonsillitis.

-Misdiagnosis is harmful as it may lead to you receiving the wrong treatment for your specific cancer or your symptoms may even be dismissed and left untreated.
+Misdiagnosis is harmful as it may lead to you receiving the wrong treatment for your specific cancer, or your symptoms may even be dismissed and left untreated.

 Bowel cancer misdiagnosis

 Due to the nature of the disease, bowel cancer can be difficult to diagnose.
-This is because the symptoms do not tend to show until the cancer is in the latter stages of its development.
-Patients can sometimes be misdiagnosed with less serious bowel issues, such as inflammatory bowel diseases and haemorrhoids.
+This is because the symptoms do not tend to show until the cancer is in the later stages of its development.
+Patients can sometimes be misdiagnosed with less serious bowel issues, such as inflammatory bowel diseases or haemorrhoids.
 This can mean bowel cancer is missed and enabled to develop to a point where it is no longer treatable.

 Delayed or late diagnosis of cancer